Skip the Highway, Stay in Wine Country: How to Do a Lodi Staycation Right

 Evening

 Head back downtown for dinner.
-Papapavlos brings strong cocktails, a solid wine list, and Mediterranean-inspired dishes in a lively setting.
-For something more elevated, Americana House at Appellation Lodi at Wine & Roses offers a more refined dinner experience on one of Lodi’s most distinctive properties.
+Papapavlos offers great cocktails, a strong wine list, and a diverse Mediterranean-inspired menu.
+For something more elevated, Americana House at Appellation Lodi at Wine & Roses Resort and Spa offers a more refined dinner experience on one of Lodi’s most distinctive properties.
 End the night with a slow walk downtown while the evening light settles in.

 Make It a Weekend